-HITS is a percussion-based trio hailing from Portland, OR, comprising multi-instrumentalist Allan Wilson, a founding member of !!! (chk chk chk), and drummers Lisa Schonberg and Heather Treadway, two thirds of the brilliant (and sadly defunct) Explode Into Colors.
-Leaping at the chance to explore their disciplines together, the three collaborators created HITS for a month-long residency in the fall of 2012 at artist Andrea Zittel’s A-Z West compound in the rocky hills of Joshua Tree.
-To realize the sound pieces in a performance context, the band employed a multi-channel speaker array designed by Wilson, and donned gowns designed and crafted by Treadway with dyes inspired by desert soils and plants.
+HITS is a drum-centric trio hailing from Portland, OR, including drummers Lisa Schonberg and Heather Treadway, two thirds of the brilliant Explode Into Colors, alongside multi-instrumentalist Allan Wilson, a founding member of !!! (chk chk chk).
+Leaping at the chance to explore their disciplines together, the three created HITS for a month-long residency in the fall of 2012 at artist Andrea Zittel’s A-Z West compound in the rocky hills of Joshua Tree.
+To develop their compositions for performance, the band employed a multi-channel speaker array designed by Wilson, and donned gowns crafted by Treadway with dyes inspired by desert soils and plants.

-'Sunshine Baby,' their first recorded offering, features six songs that highlight the group’s careful balance between field recordings and a kaleidoscopic range of live drums and percussion.
+'Sunshine Baby,' their first recorded offering, features six songs that highlight the trio's engrossing balance between field recordings and kaleidoscopic live drums and percussion.
 The intensity and variety of sounds reflect the character of the desert in which it was made: stark, strong rhythms and kosmische tone washes echo the dry, windy landscape of the California desert.
-Ephemeral voices and samples appear from nooks and shady turns, while others seem to emerge from great depths, like the roots of the joshua tree itself.
-The range of affected audio, ear-catching vocal turns, and trance-like focus adds dimension throughout, standing out all the more for having been recorded entirely in Wilson’s attic and mixed in his closet.
+Ephemeral voices and samples appear here and there, rounding out a range of affected audio, ear-catching vocal turns, and trance.

 "HITS make music that is as visceral as it is visual..." -Impose Magazine